jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_tarot_1.md

   <br />

   <p>
-    All three decks use <strong>Bats</strong> for <strong>Wands</strong> &mdash; the <em>fire</em> suit symbolizing creative experiences.
+    All three decks use <strong>Bats</strong> for <strong>Wands</strong>&mdash;the <em>fire</em> suit symbolizing creative experiences.
 The Wand is a lightning rod that absorbs power from without and uses it to spark power from within.
 The bat is the instrument by which a hitter can channel the energy of a pitched ball into an expression of his or her own inner individual force.
   </p>

   <p>